Browsed by

 In the gate area they ate food at Friday’s and at some point Donny said she could leave, that they would be fine.
 Though she walked away, Kim didn’t leave the area and she watched them until they boarded the airplane, they were unaware.

 Coincidentally, on July 16th, 2002, President George W. Bush announced his plan for strengthening homeland security in the wake of the September 11, 2001(911) terrorist attacks on New York and Washington, D.C.
-He created the Department of Homeland Security and the color-coded warning system that different levels of threat.
+He created the Department of Homeland Security and the color-coded warning system that differentiated the levels of threat.

 Thanks to the pre-Homeland Security airport employee who took a big risk, Kim had the small consolation of a moment and a memory.